Search

 One of the most challenging steps in modeling a company’s impact is finding an appropriate technology model as a starting point.
 Our domain search takes the guesswork out of this process by scraping key information directly from a company’s website.
 Once you enter a URL in the Koi search bar, we use generative AI models and vector search to compare the extracted data against Koi’s climate solution library.
 In seconds, you’ll see a curated list of potential matches.

 • Getting Started Simply go to the search bar, type in the URL (e.g., rhoimpact.com), and press Enter.
 Within ~15 seconds, Koi will return a list of solutions most likely to reflect that company’s technology focus.
-Each potential match will be tagged with either "likely match" or "potential match" to help guide you quickly to the best matches while giving you the option to explore all options.

 • What’s Happening Behind the Scenes?